jonathanlazaro1/jollaz-api-queries/README.md

 * Binding Filters, if there are more than one of them.

 #### Ordering
 An array of OrderingItem objects.
-Each one translates to the query which field the data consumer wants to sort the data by, and in what direction (ascending/descending).
+Each one translates to the query which property the data consumer wants to sort the data by, and in what direction (ascending/descending).

 #### Select
-An array of strings, indicating to query what fields the data consumer wants in return.
-If it is empty, the resulting query will have the same fields as the original one.
+An array of strings, indicating to query what propertys the data consumer wants in return.
+If it is empty, the resulting query will have the same propertys as the original one.